-How the United States of America Got Its Name
+How the United States was Named

 Read more: The Difference between the Netherlands and Holland